ibokuri/libvmm/docs/contributing/style.md

 if the word "get" does not accurately describe a getter method's functionality, another prefix may be used (e.g., `read_`).

+For function declarations, omit any redundant parameter names.
+That is, if what a parameter is is clear from its type, then it does not need a name.
+Generally, this leaves names for just bools, strings, and numerical parameters.

 ## Types

-### Use `auto` for variable types

-Specify variable types as `auto` wherever possible.
-When type ambiguity is not permitted, explicitly construct the type on the right-hand side to make the variable's type clear.

-### Use trailing return types for functions
+Variable types should be specified as `auto` wherever possible.
+When type ambiguity is not permitted, explicitly construct the type on the right-hand side to ensure that the variable's type is clear to readers.
+Similarly, trailing return types should be used for functions.

-### Omit redundant variable names from function declarations

-Generally, this means only bools, strings, and numerical parameters should have names in function declarations.

-### Prefer enums over bools for function parameters

-For setter methods, a `bool` parameter is fine since the name of the method makes clear what the parameter is.
+Prefer enums over bools for function parameters.
+For setter methods, bools are fine since the name of the method makes clear what the parameter is.

-### Use `#pragma once` instead of include guards for header files